-Rentals payable under operating leases, including any lease incentives received, are charged to income on a straight line basis over the term of the relevant lease.
+Rentals payable under operating leases, including any lease incentives received, are charged to The Statement of Financial Activities on a straight-line basis over the term of the relevant lease.

 1.13.
 Taxation

 The charity is a registered charity and accordingly exempt from taxation on its charitable activities which fall within the scope of part 10 ITA 2007 and section 256 of the Taxation of Chargeable Gains Act 1992.